High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Method

 \subsection{Preliminaries}

-3DGS represents the entire scene with a set of 3D Gaussian ellipsoids $G(\mathbf{x})$, which are initialized from point clouds of Structure-from-Motion (SfM)\cite{schonberger2016structure}.
-3D Gaussian primitives can be represented by the Gaussian center $\mu$ and the covariance matrix $\mathbf{\Sigma}$:
+3DGS represents a scene using a set of 3D Gaussian ellipsoids $G(\mathbf{x})$, which are initialized from point clouds from Structure-from-Motion (SfM)\cite{schonberger2016structure}.
+Each 3D Gaussian primitive is parameterized by its mean $\mu$ and the covariance matrix $\mathbf{\Sigma}$:

-where the covariance matrix $\mathbf{\Sigma}=\mathbf{RSS}^T\mathbf{R}^T$ is decomposed into a scaling matrix $\mathbf{S}$ and a rotation matrix $\mathbf{S}$.
+where the covariance matrix $\mathbf{\Sigma}=\mathbf{RSS}^T\mathbf{R}^T$ is decomposed into a scaling matrix $\mathbf{S}$ and a rotation matrix $\mathbf{R}$.
 Moreover, the properties of Gaussian primitives also include the opacity $\alpha$ and the spherical harmonic (SH) coefficients.
 To render an image, 3D Gaussian primitives must be projected onto the 2D image plane.
-Under a given viewpoint $V_k$, the projected 2D covariance matrix $\mathbf{\Sigma}_k$ in projection space can be represented with the view transformation matrix $\mathbf{W}$ and the projective transformation matrix $\mathbf{J}$:
+Given a viewpoint $V_k$, the projected 2D covariance matrix $\mathbf{\Sigma}_k$ in projection space is computed using the view transformation matrix $\mathbf{W}$ and the projection matrix $\mathbf{J}$:

-By replacing the Gaussian center $\mu$ and the covariance matrix $\mathbf{\Sigma}$ with the transformed $\mu_k$ and $\mathbf{\Sigma}_k$, the Gaussian primitive $G^{2D}$ on the image plane is obtained.
-After sorting N Gaussian primitives based on depth, 3DGS renders the image from the given viewpoint $V_k$ with $\alpha$-blending:
+By replacing the Gaussian center $\mu$ and the covariance matrix $\mathbf{\Sigma}$ with $\mu_k$ and $\mathbf{\Sigma}_k$, the corresponding 2D Gaussian primitive $G^{2D}$ on the image plane is obtained.
+After sorting the $N$ Gaussian primitives by depth, 3DGS renders the image from viewpoint $V_k$ using $\alpha$-blending:

-Here, $c_n$ represents the view-dependent appearance of the current Gaussian primitive $G_n^{2D}$ computed from SH coefficients, and $c(\mathbf{p})$ denotes the color at pixel $\mathbf{p}$.
-Rendering results will be used to calculate the loss against the ground truth and compute gradients.
-Through back propagation, the properties of Gaussian primitives can be adjusted instantly.
+Here, $c_n$ represents the view-dependent appearance of the current Gaussian primitive $G_n^{2D}$ computed from spherical harmonics (SH) coefficients, and $c(\mathbf{p})$ denotes the color at pixel $\mathbf{p}$.
+The rendered results are used to compute the loss with respect to the ground truth and to derive gradients.
+Through backpropagation, the parameters of the Gaussian primitives are optimized accordingly.

-2DGS proposes flattening 3D Gaussian ellipsoids into 2D Gaussian elliptical disks.
-The planar-like shape of 2D Gaussian not only aligns more closely with the needs of surface reconstruction but also resolves the inconsistency in depth perception in 3DGS.
-As illustrated in Figure~\ref{fig:2DGS_3DGS}, this inconsistency arises when we observe Gaussian ellipsoids from different views, and the actual observed plane also varies.
-2DGS constructs a local coordinate system for each 2D Gaussian.
-Any point $\mathbf{P}(u,v)$ in its local coordinate system can be transformed into its corresponding world coordinates with Gaussian center $\mu$, two principal tangential vectors $(\mathbf{t}_u,\mathbf{t}_v)$ and the scaling factors $(s_u,s_v)$:
+2DGS flattens 3D Gaussian ellipsoids into 2D Gaussian disks.
+The planar shape of 2D Gaussians better aligns with surface reconstruction requirements and resolves depth inconsistency in 3DGS.
+This issue arises because the observed shape of Gaussian ellipsoids varies across different viewpoints, leading to inconsistent surface interpretation.
+2DGS constructs a local coordinate system for each Gaussian.
+Any point $\mathbf{P}(u,v)$ in the local coordinate system can be transformed into world coordinates using the Gaussian center $\mu$, two principal tangential vectors $(\mathbf{t}_u, \mathbf{t}_v)$, and scaling factors $(s_u, s_v)$: